pkhuong/csm/README.md

 Monte Carlo simulations.
 The code in C, Common Lisp, and Python should give bitwise identical results, and the results should always be safely (conservatively) rounded; the implementation of CSM in floating point should not cause any false positive.
+N.B., The reason I care about round-off errors isn't that I expect them to make a big difference, but simply that I want peace of mind, and not have to wonder if weird numerical issues are causing whatever my system reports.

 See [this blog post](https://www.pvk.ca/Blog/2018/07/06/testing-slo-type-properties-with-the-confidence-sequence-method/) for more information.